wendyverdonk93/docs/content/api/orders/pre_check.md

 {{< description >}}

-## Pay After Delivery Pre-check
+## Pay After Delivery pre-check

-A Pay After Delivery order can have a pre-check carried out.
-This type of request contains all data related to the order and customer.
+Submit data related to a Pay After Delivery order and customer for MultiSafepay to conduct a pre-check to determine whether to accept the order.

-The pre-check decides if MultiSafepay accepts the order or whether the customer is required to selected a different payment methods to complete the transaction.
+If not accepted, the customer must select another payment method to complete payment.

 **Parameters**